 The Altar Guild cares for the vessels and linens used during worship.
 They also set up and clean up before and after the Holy Eucharist.
 This requires a few hours a month, and mostly involves washing dishes and doing a small bit of laundry.
 Depending on the service time, the set-up and/or clean-up can be done on a weekday if needed, making this a flexible time commitment.

-Teams are encouraged to do this together, and it can be a good way for older children and teens to learn more about the sacred vessels and why we set the holy table the way that we do.
+Teams are encouraged to do this together, and it can be a good way for older children and teens to learn more about the sacred vessels and why we set the altar the way we do.
 Experienced guild members are available to train and support new members.

 Counters